A use case is a powerful tool to both analyze and communication the software requirements.

 As an example, say we’re talking about “Purchase Course.”
 We have a step for the user choosing a course, a step for the system presenting the order form.
 Then, the user fills in the order form; the user submits the order form, the shopping cart checks credit card details.
 I’m probably missing a few things here, but you’re going to have this back-and-forth between the user and the system.

 If you watched my business process video, you know that there’s a course participant registration that happens automatically.
 How does that actually happen?
 What’s the output that enables that to happen?
-Behind the scenes, there’s a—I don’t know the technical term—but there’s a data ping that’s sending that credit card information.
+Behind the scenes, there’s a—I don’t know the technical term—but there’s a data ping, likely specified by a data map, that’s sending that credit card information.
 That would be really important, the user information from one system to the other, so we can automate that setup and get people their course registration details as quickly as possible.

 Interested in learning more about a business process?
 Here’s the full video: